The cruelty of Europe's witch trials

 Thousands of deaths at the stake

 A leaflet in 1555 reports "a shocking scene" and shows the burning of alleged witches in Derenburg.
 It occurred during the peak of Europe's witch-hunting madness, which took place from 1450 to 1750.
 Interestingly, it was not way back in the Middle Ages, but rather in modern times that witch hunting reached its peak.
-In Germany, an estimated 40,000 "witches" were burned alive.
+In Germany, tens of thousands of "witches" were burned alive.

 Archaic trial methods: the 'swimming test'

 Witch trials were seen as formal "legal" processes.
 One of the cruelest tests to determine whether or not one was a witch was the so-called "swimming test."
 The accused were tied up and thrown into the water.
 Those who sank and drowned were deemed innocent, while those who managed to break free and swim to the top were proven to be witches who had been helped by the devil.

 As far back as the early modern times, every conviction required a confession, and this also applied to witch trials.
 So-called "embarrassing questioning" referred to no less than interrogation under torture.
 The various methods used are hinted at in the 16th-century woodcut pictured here.

 In 1486 the Dominican monk Heinrich Kramer published the book "Malleus maleficarum," — the "Hammer of Witches."
 In it, he not only provided what he considered to be the theoretical legitimation of witch hunting, but also an instruction manual for carrying out interrogations using torture.
 The "Hammer of Witches" remained in circulation until the 17th century and was popular with inquisitors.

 A supposed annual gathering